celia3evans/CypressTestCases/README.md

     (Search through Cypress GUI or front end files for asset tags.)

 ### Version 2, Within Cypress GUI:
- 1. Navigate to the `Test-Cases` folder in the terminal.
+ 1. Navigate to the `CypressTestCases` folder in the terminal.
  2. Run `npx cypress open`.
  3. Click **E2E Testing**.
 Then click "Continue" if it shows the config files.
  4. Make sure your browser is selected and then click **Start E2E Testing in *browser*** and wait until the GUI loads.